“Whatever you did for one of these least brothers of mine, you did for me.”

 A Car for Pastoral Work in Guatemala

-The Diocese of Quiché in northwest Guatemala was severely affected by the civil war which raged through the country in the 1980s and 90s.
-To this day the people are still deeply marked by these events.
+The Diocese of Quiché in northwest Guatemala is still scarred by a civil war that raged through the country in the 1980s and 1990s.

 It is vitally important to provide a solid pastoral outreach to the people, so that they will continue to feel rooted in the Church.
 The Parish of our Lady of Guadalupe in the town of Chel is one parish in the area, and was founded only in 2018.
 It is one of the poorest and most isolated parishes in the diocese, and the roads are extremely poor.